Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 \subsection{CSE Software}

 \pagebudget{3}

-CSE software ecosystems provide fundamental and pervasive technologies that connect advances in applied mathematics, computer science, and core disciplines of science and engineering for advanced modeling, simulation, discovery, and analysis in CSE.
-We discuss the importance and scope of CSE software, the increasing challenges in CSE software development and sustainability, and the emergence of software as a research agenda for CSE.
+CSE software ecosystems provide fundamental and pervasive technologies that connect advances in applied mathematics, computer science, and core disciplines of science and engineering for advanced modeling, simulation, discovery, and analysis.
+We discuss the importance and scope of CSE software, the increasing challenges in CSE software development and sustainability, and the future CSE software research agenda.